jlynch630/RestModels/docs-src/docfx_project/articles/getting_started/efcore.md

 ```

 > [!TIP]
 > RestModels can infer the name of the route value from the name of the property you want to set.
-Try removing `"BlogId` from the call to `SetValueRoute`.
+Try removing `"BlogId"` from the call to `SetValueRoute`.

 We'll also want to add a way to `GET` all of the posts on a Blog.
 We can add that functionality on the base route with a simple call.